 Just because a blogger has a large number of followers doesn’t mean they don’t have insecurities; there are plenty of other things to feel insecure about.
 I’m quite content with my follower numbers; my insecurities lie elsewhere.

 Views, likes, and comments are all areas to potentially feel lousy about.
 The particular mix of inadequacy will likely depend somewhat on what stage of growth your blog is at.
-For newer blogs, it might be a lack of comments that are a trigger.
+For newer blogs, it might be a lack of comments that’s a trigger.
 But even for larger blogs, there’s room to feel insecure, especially if you start comparing your blog to other blogs.
 Comparisons will manage to bite you in the butt every time if given the opportunity.
 While you can’t compare views, likes and comments are right there in your face.

-One thing that’s been bugging me lately is the ratio of likes:views.
+One thing that’s been bugging me lately is the ratio of likes to views.
 It’s normal for only a fraction of the people who look at your posts to click the like button.
-Lately, I feel like that ratio has been dropping on my blog, and for most posts it’s less than 1/3 of viewers who click like, or sometimes closer to 1/4.
+Lately, I feel like that ratio has been dropping on my blog, and for most posts, it’s less than 1/3 of viewers who click like, or sometimes closer to 1/4.
 I think part of what bugs me is that I can’t explain it; I have no way of knowing what’s going on for that 70% of people who look but don’t click like, and there’s no possibility of finding out.

 Who’s not reading your blog